seb86/woocommerce-subscribe-all-the-things-sync-add-on/README.md

 # To Do List
 * [ ] Possibly adjust filter `wcsatt_get_single_product_lowest_price_string` in SATT extension to apply sync date to the lowest price.
-* [ ] Need to stop the first payment date from showing on single product page.
+* [x] Need to stop the first payment date from showing on single product page.
 * [ ] Display new first payment date based on customer selection on single product page.
+JavaScript required.
 * [ ] Add JavaScript to update the synchronise fields when changing the billing period in admin.
 * [x] Test with more than one subscription scheme option.
 * [ ] Test with Variable Products.